-As a minimum requirement, the Towing Capacity of your tow vehicle must be GREATER THAN the Gross Vehicle Weight Rating (GVWR) of your RV.
+As a minimum requirement, your tow vehicle's Towing Capacity MUST BE GREATER THAN the Gross Vehicle Weight Rating (GVWR) of your RV.

 Contact your automotive dealer to confirm the towing capacity of your vehicle, weather you are buying a new tow vehicle, or will tow your RV with one that you already own.
 Discuss the GVWR, size and type of RV that you will be towing.
 If you plan to purchase a new vehicle, some trucks can be purchased with an optional tow package.